AustenVines/businessGame/README.md

 flutter_lints: ^4.0.0

 This is a business game which asks the users questions with 3 possible answers that the user can choose from.
 There are business values that change after each decision made and they influence the sales made for the business.

+I made a map for the which helped me plan questions and have a path.
+The map I have added in a download within the folder.